Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Abstract

 \section{Abstract}

-The optimal model for a given task is often challenging to determine, requiring training multiple models from scratch which becomes prohibitive as dataset and model sizes grow.
-A more efficient alternative is to reuse smaller pre-trained models by expanding them, however, this is not widely adopted as how this impacts training dynamics remains poorly understood.
-While prior works have introduced statistics to measure these effects, they remain flawed.
-To rectify this, we offer a new approach for understanding and quantifying the impact of expansion through the lens of the loss landscape, which has been shown to contain a manifold of linearly connected minima.
-Building on this new perspective, we propose a metric to study the impact of expansion by estimating the size of the manifold.
-Experimental results show a clear relationship between gains in performance and manifold size, enabling the comparison of candidate models and presenting a first step towards expanding models more reliably based on geometric properties of the loss landscape.
+Determining the optimal model for a given task often requires training multiple models from scratch, which becomes impractical as dataset and model sizes grow.
+A more efficient alternative is to expand smaller pre-trained models, but this approach is underutilized due to a limited understanding of its impact on the training dynamics.
+Existing methods for quantifying this impact have notable limitations, including computation cost.
+To address this, we introduce a new perspective based on the loss landscape, which has been shown to contain a manifold of linearly connected minima.
+Specifically, we propose a metric that estimates the size of this manifold to study the impact of model expansion.
+Our experiments reveal a strong correlation between performance gains and our manifold metric, enabling more informed model comparison and offering a first step toward a geometry-driven approach for reliable model expansion.
+Notably, our metric outperforms other baselines, even when different types of expansion with equivalent number of parameters are applied to a model.